julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

 ```

 Another point to highlight about tail sampling is that if you calculate metrics from spans
-with components such as the [spanmetricsconnector] or [datadogconnector], you have to make sure
+with components such as the [spanmetricsconnector][] or [datadogconnector][], you have to make sure
 the metrics are being calculated before the sampling.

 Let me elaborate a bit on that.

-Imagine your service emits 100 traces and you have a tail sampling configure to 25%.
+Imagine your service emits 100 traces and you have a tail sampling configured to 25%.
 That means that your Collector will receive 100 traces, but it will send to the observability backend
 approximately 25 traces.